310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Kanata pastsmile %}
 mikejima. thank you for trying to Protect me until the very end.

-no matter what anyone says, *i* at least will never call you evil or a monster.
+no matter what anyone says, *i* alone will never call you Evil or a Monster.

-you are my hero…… but, enough of all of this.
+my hero…… but, enough of all of this.

 i will quit being an idol.